SPENT FUEL POOLS AT FUKUSHIMA

 - Specific water chemistry is unknown other than what few samples have been taken focusing on activity levels and isotopes (specifically Cs137)

-- SPENT FUEL pools materials of concern are stainless steel, Inconel, some carbon steel and aluminum
+- SPENT FUEL pools materials of concern are stainless steel, Inconel, some carbon steel, and aluminum

 - LWR fuel structural material consists mainly of Zircaloy and stainless steel Zircaloy has proven to be insensitive to any kind of corrosion phenomena (uniform corrosion, stress corrosion cracking (SCC), electro corrosion) in the temperature range <=60°C (3)

-- In such cases where Zircaloy and SS are in direct contact, in-service passivation prevents any electro-corrosive phenomena SS is also resistant to any kind of corrosion However, some attention has to be given to SCC in the neighbourhood of welds Water chemistry quality control has proven to be a reliable remedy against SCC of SS components (3)
+- In such cases where Zircaloy and SS are in direct contact, in-service passivation prevents any electro-corrosive phenomena SS is also resistant to any kind of corrosion However, some attention has to be given to SCC in the neighborhood of welds Water chemistry quality control has proven to be a reliable remedy against SCC of SS components (3)

 - During underwater storage of LWR fuel, sleeve corrosion has been reported for some LWR fuel with Zircaloy guide tubes and stainless steel upper sleeves.
 The corrosion phenomena, probably induced at the reactor, have occurred for high carbon content in the upper sleeve material and can jeopardize future spent fuel handling operations.
 (3)